Go Back

 Instructions

-• Prep the Potatoes: Preheat the oven to 400°F. Add the peeled 3 pounds russet potatoes to a large pot, cover with water, and bring to a boil.
-Cook for 15–20 minutes, until fork-tender.
+• Prep the Potatoes: Preheat the oven to 400°F. Add the peeled russet potatoes to a large pot, cover with water, and bring to a boil.
+Cook for 15–20 minutes until fork-tender.

-• Start the Beef Mixture: While the potatoes cook, melt2 Tablespoon unsalted butter in a large skillet or pot over medium-high heat.
-Add the 1 Tablespoon minced garlic and diced 1 cup sweet onion.
+• Start the Beef Mixture: While the potatoes cook, melt 2 tablespoons of butter in a large skillet or pot over medium-high heat.
+Add the minced garlic and diced onion.
 Cook until softened.

-• Add Vegetables and Beef: Stir in the 1 cup carrots and 1 cup celery and cook for a few minutes, stirring often.
-Add the 1 pound lean ground beef and cook until no longer pink, breaking it up as it cooks.
+• Add Vegetables and Beef: Stir in the carrots and celery and cook for a few minutes, stirring often.
+Add the ground beef and cook until no longer pink, breaking it up as it cooks.

-• Build the Filling: Add the 1 cup frozen peas, 1 cup beef broth, 1 Tablespoon tomato paste, and 1 Tablespoon Worcestershire sauce.
+• Build the Filling: Add the frozen peas, beef broth, tomato paste, and Worcestershire sauce.
 Stir well.
 Season with salt and pepper, then remove from heat.

-• Mash the Potatoes: Drain the potatoes and add them to a mixing bowl.
-Add the remaining butter and ½ cup heavy cream.
-Beat until smooth.
+• Mash the Potatoes: Drain the potatoes and add them to a large mixing bowl.
+Add the remaining ¼ cup butter and heavy cream.
+Beat with an electric mixer until smooth and fluffy.
 Season with salt and pepper and stir once more.

-• Assemble: Spread the beef mixture evenly in a greased 9×13-inch baking dish.
+• Assemble: Spread the beef mixture evenly in a greased 9x13-inch baking dish.
 Spoon the mashed potatoes over the top and spread evenly.
 Sprinkle with fresh thyme.

 • Bake: Bake for 25 minutes.
 Turn on the broiler for the last 4 minutes to lightly brown the top.